CCI-MOC/documentation/docs/source/Adding-New-Etcd.md

 # Adding New Etcd

-1) run the os_p.pl script
-   don't worry about the docker stuff in that script - it will fail on that
+1) run the `os_p.pl` script.
+Don't worry about the docker stuff in that script - it will fail on that

 2) Install etcd but don't start it on the new etcd (e004)